 Following his retirement from Aetna in 2011, Mr. Williams founded RW-2 Enterprises, LLC, a business advisory firm, which serves as a platform for his Private Equity, Corporate Board, consulting, speaking and philanthropic activities.
 Mr. Williams currently serves on the Board of Directors of American Express Company, the Boeing Company and Johnson & Johnson.

 He is an advisor to the private equity firm, Clayton, Dubilier & Rice, LLC, and serves as Chairman of the board of its portfolio company, Envision Healthcare (NYSE: EVHC), a $4 billion provider of facility-based physician services, physician home care services and medical transportation services in the U.S. Annually, Envision Healthcare provides services in approximately 14 million patient encounters in more than 2,100 communities.

 In March 2011, Mr. Williams was appointed to the President's Management Advisory Board, which was assembled by President Obama.
 The mission of the President’s Management Advisory Board is to provide the President and the President's Management Council advice and recommendations on effective strategies for the implementation of best business practices on matters related to Federal Government management and operation, with a particular focus on productivity, the application of technology, and customer service.
 Mr. Williams is particularly interested in developing a more efficient government operations model by bringing to the table a focus on transforming American health care into a more efficient system that delivers greater value to all Americans.

 Mr. Williams lends his time and expertise to a number of organizations, such as the Conference Board, the RAND Health Board of Advisors, the Peterson Center on Health Care, the Bipartisan Policy Center's Commission on Political Reform (CPR) and the National Academy Foundation.
 He also serves on the Massachusetts Institute of Technology's North America Executive Board.
-In 2013, he was elected to the American Academy of Arts and Sciences, an independent, multidisciplinary policy research center founded in 1780, and became a Trustee of the Committee on Economic Development, a non-profit, non-partisan, business-led public policy organization.
+In 2013, he was elected to the American Academy of Arts and Sciences, an independent, multidisciplinary policy research center founded in 1780, and became a Trustee of the Committee for Economic Development, a non-profit, non-partisan, business-led public policy organization.